jpoulin587/Note-taker-app/readme.md

 ## Instillation
-You can activate this app by Run NPM install to run it locally.
+You can activate this app by running "NPM install" to run it locally.
+Or click the deployed link below.

 ## Usage
 You can make use of this app by following these directions:  Locally it can be run by using "NPM start" and then going to "localhost:3001".
 It can be used online at: https://whispering-shore-28736.herokuapp.com/